 Yellowstone Valley Food Hub

 The Yellowstone Valley Food Hub, a project of the Yellowstone Valley Citizens’ Council, aims to revitalize our regional agricultural system, which once met 70% of Montana’s food needs.
-The Food Hub strives to raise awareness about the nutritional, environmental, and economic benefits of local foods and to link local producers to local consumers and institutions interested in reaping the rewards of regional agriculture.
+The Food Hub strives to link local producers and fresh, healthy food to local consumers and institutions.
+The food hub will raise awareness about the nutritional, environmental, and economic benefits of local foods.

 What is a Food Hub?

-A food hub is a non-profit entity that actively manages the collection, processing, marketing, and distribution of food products from area producers in order to strengthen their ability to satisfy wholesale, retail, and institutional demand.
+A food hub is an entity that actively manages the collection, processing, marketing, and distribution of food products from area producers in order to strengthen their ability to satisfy individual, wholesale, and retail demand.

 A food hub helps to: